wanatpj/h_blind/README.md

 properties (IP) could protect themselves from thieves or people who just forgot to point the source.
-In last decade when more and more things are being computerized, there is a need to protect the things from being copied and pasted somewhere else in case they should not be moved from origin.
+In last decade when more and more things are being computerized, there is a need to protect the things from being copied and pasted somewhere else in case they should not be moved from origin.<br/>
 ![Example of a watermark in the twenty euro banknote](https://upload.wikimedia.org/wikipedia/commons/8/82/Watermarks_20_Euro.jpg)<br/>
 *Source https://upload.wikimedia.org/wikipedia/commons/8/82/Watermarks_20_Euro.jpg*<br/>
 Usually when a person thinks about a watermark on images, they imagine